b2a3e8/jekyll-theme-console/README.md

 ## Usage

-In addition to the default configuration options, you can provide header_pages to specify which pages should be displayed in navbar.
-You can also provide a footer.
-Find examples below:
+In addition to jekyll's default configuration options, you can provide:
+- `header_pages` to specify which pages should be displayed in navbar
+- `footer` string, which will be inserted on the end of the page (doesn't support markup, but html)
+- `google_analytics` tracking id (tracking will be enabled only in production environments)

 ```yaml
 header_pages: